Bosnia & herzegovina - raw, natural beauty

 Travnik is known for its cheese made from sheep’s milk, so we had to get some.
 The cheese found in Bosnia is not quite what you are used to in other European countries!
 We ended up buying a smoked one and a creamy one, leaving the cheese which was really salty as it was just not our preference.
 The little market that we came across had quite a few sellers, with fresh fruit and veg, cheese and dried cured meats of various types

 We visited the fortress and wandered back through the back roads to where we had parked.
-We stopped for a beer and a coffee to decide on our next plan of action, and as a result of the heavy rains, decided rather than go up towards Doboj and Tuzla, we would head to Visoko, to check out the famous ‘Pyramid of the Sun’ – allegedly the ‘largest pyramid in the world’….
+After stopping for a beer and a coffee to decide on our next plan of action, and as a result of the heavy rains, it was decided rather than go up towards Doboj and Tuzla, we would head to Visoko, to check out the famous ‘Pyramid of the Sun’ – allegedly the ‘largest pyramid in the world’….

 Its a mix of things here really – firstly, we did a lovely climb up to the top of the Pyramid – lots of uphill!
 We wanted to get to the top to see the wonderful views – it was a good 10km circular hike, which took a couple of hours.
 There were plenty more hikes to be done in the area, which looked really lovely.
 If you like hiking – you could spend a couple of days here no worries.
 There is enough to keep you busy.